grapejuice24/SkyShadow/README.md

 # SkyShadow
 Initial Research and Code

-Initial Reserach regarding capitalization of market.
+Initial Reserach regarding capitalization of market.Pull data on how many offices by jurisdiction.

 Build basic website showing bills.